SankalpDhama/NotesHub/README.md

 - **Responsive UI/UX**: A responsive and user-friendly interface contributes to a remarkable 30% increase in user retention.

-- **Performance Optimization**: Through rigorous optimization efforts, NoteShare achieves a 25% faster loading time, resulting in a 15% higher user satisfaction rate.
+- **Performance Optimization**: Through rigorous optimization efforts, NotesHub achieves a 25% faster loading time, resulting in a 15% higher user satisfaction rate.

 ## Getting Started

-To get started with NoteShare, follow the steps below:
+To get started with NotesHub, follow the steps below:

 ### Prerequisites